 As with any school, theres always lost property/misplaced items.
 Please ensure all clothing and footwear is named.
 Encourage your child to check the lost property box regularly and feel free to do the same.

-The lost property box is outside staffroom door in front of the new entrant classroom, LC1.
+The lost property box is outside the new entrant classroom, Tui.
 At the term’s end unclaimed lost property in good condition is cleaned and advertised in the school newsletter.

 Any unclaimed property is then taken to a charity shop.

 Please ensure food items are defrosted before coming to school to be heated, otherwise they don't heat through.
 Every Friday our Fundraising Group run the sausage sizzle.
-Order forms are sent home on Mondays and orders and money can be returned to school by Thursday.
+Kindo is used for orders and information is in our newsletter.

 We rely on volunteers to help cook each Friday for an hour, so if you can help us with this please advise the office administrator.